 - 04. Be adventurous, creative, open-minded and have fun!

 - 07. Be passionate and determined

 - 09. Be a force for positive change in the world

-But why do I got out of my way to do this?
+Why do I go out of my way to do this?

 I have always had an entrepreneurial spirit.
 Watching my parents run a business in the demolition industry, I loved the freedom that entrepreneurship provided for us to create the type of schedule we wanted.
 But I hated how labor intensive and dirty the work was.

 At the early age of 17, I discovered that I wanted to follow down the path of my father and become an entrepreneur.
 But I didn’t want to do it the same way he did.

 In his business, he believed in working harder just to pay the bills.
 And I always had the belief of working smarter and doing what I love.
 That is why I wasn’t able to follow in his footsteps and take over the family business.

 I started my first business in the fitness industry.
 I was a strength and conditioning coach.
 And what I loved more than anything else was watching my clients transform their lives right before my eyes.
 They would become confident, focused and their body would transform into a chiseled physique.

 The physical transformation of their body was groundbreaking enough to give my clients the confidence they needed to believe that they could achieve anything that they set their mind to.
 I did that for four years but then decided that I wanted to make an even bigger impact on a larger scale, so I decided to move into the corporate world.